epfldata/sc-public/list-dsl/README.md

 There are two main kinds of optimizations: online and offline.
 Online (or _local_) optimizations are applied continuously, as soon as a node in the deep embedding is created, while offline optimizations are only applied after constructing the full program in the deep embedding (and thus after online optimizations have been applied), in a predefined order.

-SC allows both kinds to be defined, but offline optimizations are significantly simpler as they require no knowledge of the deep embedding, and can be fully described using quasiquotes.
+SC allows both kinds to be defined, but offline optimizations are simpler to start with.
+This is because they require no knowledge of the deep embedding, being able to be fully described using quasiquotes.
-Therefore, we will focus on them in the rest of this tutorial.
+Therefore, we will focus on them in this tutorial.
-For an explanation of online optimizations and an example, please refer to in the appendix.
+For an explanation of online optimizations and an example, please refer to the appendix.